CRITICS & AUDIENCES ARE CHEERING FOR JOE

 Noah is thrilled to be returning to Lamb's again (and to his home town) after joining the January remount of Fiddler on the Roof!
 A graduate of NYU's Tisch School of the Arts, Noah's recent credits include: Principal Swing covering 18 roles at Busch Gardens Williamsburg, Fred Jones (Scooby Doo Live!, 1st NA Tour), Melchior (Spring Awakening, LoS Portland), Freak/Eric Harris (Columbinus, Playwrights Horizons).
 Peace and love to the family both blood and otherwise.
 "Nani, Bumpa, Mom, Dad, Scott, Molly, the Yellows, and everyone else who's supported me along the way, you will always hold my deepest gratitude."

 Caitie is a happy staff member at Lamb's, and has performed in over 20 of our productions in the past 4 years!
-LPT favorites include: Les Miserables, Twelfth Night, Quilters, Fiddler on the Roof, Wit, Mixtape, Around the World in 80 Days, The Servant of Two Masters, The Book of the Dun Cow, The Glory Man.
-Elsewhere: Side by Side by Sondheim (Cygnet Theatre Company), Death of a Late Summer Songbird (Cygnet, Intrepid, and Diversionary readings), Emancipated (reading - The Old Globe); A Day in the Life (Playwrights Project); The Children's Hour (Carlsbad Playreaders); Working (Metro Stage Company, Boston); The Eight: Reindeer Monologues (6th @ Penn).
+LPT favorites include Les Miserables, Twelfth Night, Fiddler on the Roof, Quilters, Wit, Mixtape, Around the World in 80 Days, The Servant of Two Masters, The Book of the Dun Cow, and The Glory Man.
+She has also worked with Playwright's Project, Sixth at Penn, Write Out Loud, and Boston's Metro Stage Company, and performed in readings at Cygnet, The Old Globe, Intrepid, Diversionary, and Carlsbad Playreaders.
 Caitie received her BFA from The Boston Conservatory.
+Thank you for supporting the arts!

 Kyrsten is thrilled to be back at Lamb’s after appearing in Joe vs The Volcano, Pete N' Keely, and Fiddler on the Roof.
 Her San Diego credits include: Cats (San Diego Musical Theatre), Dr. Seuss' How the Grinch Stole Christmas!
 (The Old Globe), A Midsummer Night's Dream (Intrepid Shakespeare), Sweeney Todd (Moonlight Stage Productions), King O' The Moon (North Coast Rep), Joseph...Dreamcoat (Welk Resort Theatre), and Into the Woods (SDSU Theatre).
 Kyrsten earned her BA in Vocal Performance from Whitworth University and her MFA in Musical Theatre from San Diego State University.